ajalves/selenium-behave-python/README.md

 `pip3 install -r requirements.txt`

 setup webdrivers:
-You must have chrome downloaded and installed, and will also need to get a version of chromedriver.
+You must have chrome downloaded and installed, in order to run the tests.
-Best to use package managers (brew, choco).

-For Mac users, simply run:

-`brew cask install chromedriver`

-Windows;

-`choco install chromedriver`

-Ubuntu/Debian:

-`apt install chromium-chromedriver`

-Ensure that the chromedriver has been added to your path by your package manager.
+The framework uses chromedriver-autoinstaller, to ensure that chromedriver is downloaded , installed and added to path.

 After Chromedriver is installed, you should be ready to run the tests, simply executing command behave on the terminal